nnasa14/TFT-champs-items/README.md

-# TFT-champs-items
+# TFT-carry-generator
-Database using Riot Games API to challenge users to try different team compositions in Teamfight Tactics
+Generator using Riot Games API that creates a TFT team comp carry with a full item build